pre-1.0 · no Hex release yet

 /// Decode whatever the socket hands you into a typed value.

-pub fn handle(text: String) {
+pub fn handle(data: frame.WireData) {

-case roost.decode(text) {
+case roost.decode(data, direction: frame.ServerToClient) {

-Ok(frame.Incoming(topic:, event:, ..)) -> route(topic, event)
+Ok(frame.Push(topic:, event:, ..)) -> route(topic, event)

 Error(frame.InvalidJson(reason)) -> log(reason)